AlbericTrancart/portfolio/src/pages/2019/08/spacex-starship-the-rocket-that-will-make-history-explained-in-5-minutes/index.md

 ---
 title: "SpaceX's Starship, the rocket that will make history - explained in 5 minutes"
-description: "We are on the brink of a revolution in space travel tech.
+description: 'We are on the brink of a revolution in space travel tech.
 It is my pleasure to share the excitement by explaining what it is, why it is important, how and when it will happen.
-This one will be in the history books, so you better learn about it!"
+This one will be in the history books, so you better learn about it!'
 slug: spacex-starship-the-rocket-that-will-make-history-explained-in-5-minutes
 thumbnail: ./thumbnail.jpg
 date: 2019-08-28
-tags: ["Space exploration"]
+tags: ['Space exploration']
 ---

 We are on the brink of a revolution in space travel tech.
 It is my pleasure to share the excitement by explaining what it is, why it is important, how and when it will happen.
 This one will be in the history books, so you better learn about it!